D-X-Y/AutoDL-Projects/docs/NAS-Bench-201.md

 ```
 If you want to load the trained weights of this created network, you need to use `api.get_net_param(123, ...)` to obtain the weights and then load it to the network.

+6. `api.get_more_info(...)` can return the loss / accuracy / time on training / validation / test sets, which is very helpful.
+For more details, please look at the comments in the get_more_info function.

-6. For other usages, please see `lib/nas_201_api/api.py`.
+7. For other usages, please see `lib/nas_201_api/api.py`.
 We provide some usage information in the comments for the corresponding functions.
 If what you want is not provided, please feel free to open an issue for discussion, and I am happy to answer any questions regarding NAS-Bench-201.

 ### Detailed Instruction